 The age limit for UPSC CAPF is defined separately for the reserved and non- reserved category candidates.
 The reserved category candidates are getting age relaxation of 5 years under the scheme.
 The lower age limit is 20 years for non- reserved category candidates.
 The upper age limit for general category candidates below 25 years.
 The age relaxations for various categories is given above in the article.

 Please note: The date of birth must be the same as in the matriculation certificate.
 Any changes made to the date of birth cannot be entertained at any stage.
 The changes, if found at any stage on verification will not be accepted.
 The candidature of such candidate is cancelled.
 No affidavits or any legal document will be accepted in this regard.

 Only the candidate who is an Indian national can apply for UPSC CAPF.
 The change to the rule is accepted only if the Central Government is defining in written the candidate is accepted for the post applied for.
 The rules are the same even for the candidates who are born in the state of Nepal or Bhutan.

 The candidates of both the male and female sex can apply for the UPSC CAPF exam.
 The posts in the UPSC CAPF exam are equally allotted to both the male and female candidates.
 There is no difference in the interview or the physical standards test.

-The admission of such candidate will be provisional even if they qualify the written test, physical test and interview rounds.
+The admission of such candidates will be provisional even if they qualify the written test, physical test, and interview rounds.
 The finalization of the post allocation is dependent on the final semester/term result.
 The candidate must produce the final result sheet along with the UPSC CAPF Application form copy.
 The printout of the UPSC CAPF application form must be kept in this regard safely.

 *The article might have information for the previous academic years, please refer the official website of the exam.